-Maintaining multi-million-dollar parking garages can be a daunting task for building owners and their facility managers.
+Maintaining multi-million-dollar parking garages is a daunting task for building owners and their facility managers.
 Identifying and tracking problem areas within parking structures has just become easier with Western Specialty Contractors’ new online Visual Guide & Checklist for parking garage inspections.

-Available for FREE download at http://online.fliphtml5.com/vvef/bzai/, facility managers now have a visual reference for easily identifying and tracking damage to a parking structure’s main components, including the concrete slabs and beams, support columns, walls, drainage, and expansion and control joints.
+This guide is available for FREE download at online.fliphtml5.com/vvef/bzai/.
+Facility managers now have a visual reference for easily identifying and tracking damage to a parking structure’s main components.
+These include the concrete slabs and beams, support columns, walls, drainage, and expansion and control joints.

 “Our easy-to-use guide takes the guesswork out of identifying damage and hazards within parking structures so that a routine maintenance program can be established and the structure can be kept in a safe condition for users,” said Carter Pogue, Western Specialty Contractors, Sales/Project Manager.

-The guide includes a list of simple questions and check boxes to help facility managers identify damage to each component of a parking structure and includes detailed photos of damage such as rust and water stains, exposed rebar, efflorescence, and spalling and cracking so facility managers know exactly what to look for.
+The guide includes a list of simple questions and check boxes to help facility managers identify damage to each component of a parking structure.
+It also includes detailed photos of damage such as rust and water stains, exposed rebar, efflorescence, and spalling and cracking so facility managers know exactly what to look for.

 All types of parking structures – the three most common types being Double Tee Precast, Conventional and Post-Tensioned – are subject to deterioration from environmental stressors, wear-and-tear and deicers tracked in during the winter months.

-An ineffective maintenance routine on a parking structure can quickly lead to costly repairs and restorations that can be disruptive to tenants and cause unexpected costs and safety concerns.
+An ineffective maintenance routine on a parking structure can quickly lead to costly repairs and restorations.
+These are disruptive to tenants and cause unexpected costs and safety concerns.

 “The damaging and compounding cycle of water infiltration and wear-and-tear to a parking structure never improves on its own, and the longer that warning signs are ignored, the more serious and costlier the repairs can become,” said Pogue.

-A concrete maintenance and restoration specialist, such as Western Specialty Contractors, is recommended to confirm problem areas and hazards within the garage and recommend a repair plan and maintenance schedule that will:
+Recommendations are to use a concrete maintenance and restoration specialist, such as Western Specialty Contractors.
+These companies can confirm both problem areas and hazards within the garage and recommend a repair plan and maintenance schedule.

 - Delay or avoid costly restoration